-Disability Action: i)Curriculum ii)Buildings iii)Information Who Timescale Mental/ Emotional The pastoral team continues to build on current practice of supporting pupils with mental health issues through individual intervention, as well as the broader pastoral agenda within teams, in assemblies and in PSHE.
-Pastoral teams School Counsellor Ongoing The pastoral teams and School Nurse share information confidentially and as appropriate with parents (and information from parents where necessary), though information from the counsellor is only shared if they believe you are in serious danger or at the request of the pupil themselves.
-School Nurse SENDCo Exams Officer The SENDCo works with the Exams officer and the Pastoral Team to ensure any pupil with an emotional/mental health difficulty is offered any appropriate support for both internal and external examinations.
+Disability Action: i) Curriculum ii) Buildings iii) Information Who Timescale Mental/ Emotional The pastoral teams continue to build on current practice of supporting pupils with mental health issues through individual intervention, as well as the broader pastoral agenda within teams, in assemblies and in PSHE.
+Pastoral teams School Counsellor Ongoing The pastoral teams and School Nurse share information confidentially and as appropriate with parents (and information from parents where necessary), though information from the School Counsellor is only shared if they believe the pupil is in serious danger or at the request of the pupil themselves.
+School Nurse SENDCo Exams Officer The SENDCo works with the Exams Officers and the Pastoral Teams to ensure any pupil with an emotional/mental health difficulty is offered any appropriate support for both internal and external examinations.
 Physical As far as possible, timetables will be re-organised to provide access to normal lessons.
-Alternative arrangements to be made for those elements of the curriculum which are not possible to access in the usual way.
-Deputy Head, Curriculum SENDCo Estates Disability equality to be included on PSHE programme.
+Alternative arrangements will be made for those elements of the curriculum which are not possible to access in the usual way.
+Deputy Head (Curriculum) SENDCo Estates Disability equality is included in the PSHE programme.
 School Nurse Risk Assessments to be carried out for any pupil with temporary or permanent physical impairment.
-The Deputy Head Pastoral, Head of Year/Department will create the required Risk Assessments with the assistance on content where necessary from the Health and Safety Manager.
+The Deputy Head (Pastoral) or Head of Year/Department will create the required Risk Assessments with the assistance on content where necessary from the Health and Safety Manager.
 Care plans to be put in place, as necessary.
-Deputy Head Pastoral.
-HoD Health & Safety Manager
+Deputy Head (Pastoral) HoD Health & Safety Manager

 Any plans for future refurbishments to take account of issues of physical disability and to be factored into discussions of changes proposed.
 Future development to be fully DDA compliant.
 WGSF is committed to sharing information with all its partners in ways in which they will be able to access it.
-Learning Needs Ongoing staff training/ CPD during identified sessions/staff meetings/ INSET days.
-Covering the 4 categories of SEND and focusing on identified specific needs.
-SENDCo All teaching staff System of LAB (Learning Acceleration Base) staff representation within subject departments to allow for increased exchange of information regarding pupil needs and teaching strategies.
+Learning Needs Ongoing staff training/CPD during identified sessions/staff meetings/INSET days covering the 4 categories of SEND and focusing on identified specific needs.
+SENDCo All teaching staff LAB (Learning Acceleration Base) staff representation within subject departments to allow for increased exchange of information regarding pupil needs and teaching strategies.
 LAB staff School Nurse Ongoing LAB staff training and qualifications, e.g. Inference/Comprehension training, NASENCo Award and AAA Level 7 award.
 This will support targeted, quality intervention and development of strategic SEND coordination.
-Health Through the development of the school Firefly portal, Google drive and the chromebook initiative, school work and more of the curriculum is now available on the internet available with pupils who may be absent for various health reasons.
-The intention is to develop this over the coming few years.
-Directors of Curriculum School Nurse Deputy Phased returns and care plans for supporting pupils at school with medical conditions to be in place.
-Head SENDCo Training and support for staff regarding pupils' health conditions to be in place.
-See the WGSF First Aid policy.
-Form Tutors All teaching staff In consultation with the School Nurse and pastoral teams, the Deputy Head, Curriculum will endeavour to re-design timetables wherever possible to take account of health needs.
-The school prides itself upon being as responsive to its pupils' needs as it reasonably can be.
+Health Through the development of the school Firefly portal, Google classroom and chromebooks, school work and more of the curriculum is now available on the intranet for pupils who may be absent for various health reasons.
+Directors of Curriculum School Nurse Phased returns and care plans for supporting pupils at school with medical conditions to be in place.
+Deputy Head SENDCo Training and support for staff regarding pupils' health conditions to be in place.
+[See the WGSF First Aid policy].
+Form Tutors All teaching staff In consultation with the School Nurse and pastoral teams, the Deputy Head (Curriculum) will endeavour to re-design timetables wherever possible to take account of health needs.
+The School will be responsive to its pupils' needs as it reasonably can be.
 Information sharing will be developed further with the Firefly Parent portal - therefore parents will be able to view work set for their children if they are away from school for health reasons.